 If you're anything like me, then anytime before an event, vacation, or really any occasion that calls for looking like a million bucks, you plan an elaborate scheme to get in shape, shop for clean eats, and start your healthy new lifestyle weeks in advance.
-Although you've made plans to lose weight leading up to said event, though, you conveniently throw them out the window, and a few days before, you realize it's crunch time.
+Although you've made plans to lose weight leading up to the said event, though, you conveniently throw them out the window, and a few days before, you realize it's crunch time.
 Crash diets aren't our thing, so you won't be finding any sort of starvation, drink this concoction of lemon, pepper, and water and only that sort of plan here.

 No—instead, we tapped the brain of mastermind Philip Goglia, dietitian to stars like the Kardashians, Brie Larson, and Cara Delevingne, for his quick tricks to get clients red carpet–ready without depriving their bodies.